kamran-git/JavaScriptProjects/README.md

 # JavaScriptProjects

-This repository will contain 20 projects developed with html.
+This repository will contain 20 projects developed with html, css,js.